tobinsouth/IntroToMediaLab/Random-Useful-Links.md

 * [Firehose](https://firehose.guide/) where you can better see your class timetable.
 * [What MAS courses do you need to take?](https://www.media.mit.edu/posts/registration-information/) <- super useful to know what MAS classes to take
 * The rest of the classes are either on the registrar or emailed out with often less than a week's notice before classes start.

+### Getting UROPs
+Undergraduate Research Opportunities Program (UROP) is a program where you hire MIT (or partner university) students to work with you on your research.
+They get paid and it should be a symbiotic relationship where they learn and you get extra research done.
+If your lab can afford more UROPs many people find success in having multiple UROPs work together.
+Take careful note of the UROP funding deadlines.
+More info on [ML Wiki on UROPs](https://wiki.media.mit.edu/view/MAS/UROP).

 ### Random Other